soft-coded/MPNewRepo/LaTeX Document/Real Deal/report.md

     * The Darknet YOLO model that we used here is pre-trained on the COCO (Common Objects in COntext) dataset. // insert a reference to the model's website here

+----------------New page-----------------
+# SHORTCOMINGS

+Like every other piece of software, this *checker* is not perfect.
+It has its own limitations and shortcomings.

+* **The camera that will record the feed needs to be placed at a position high enough** so that the *viewing angle problem* can be avoided.
+Placing the camera at a horizontal level will not allow the checker to work correctly.
+For the lowest error margin, the camera needs to pe place perpendicular to the ground, which is not always possible.

+* **Enormous amount of computing power will be needed to make the algorithm work for a live footage**.
+Even for recorded footage, we were not able to get more than 5-7 frames per second with a decent GPU.
+This is due to the object detection algorithm taking time in detecting objects.
+It is not practical to use this *checker* on a live feed.

+* **The minimum social distance needs to be known in pixels beforehand**.
+This is a lot more difficult than it sounds since a small change in viewing angle can bring a large change in the distance measurements.
+Plus it is not easy to calculate any distance in pixels.
+We ourselves have taken arbitrary values using trial and error here to make things work as they should.

+* **The algorithm will completely fail in overly populated areas**.
+This is due to how YOLO works.
+It sacrifices accuracy for speed, therefore it really struggles with multiple objects in a single *cell*. // may want to include a bad frame from shibuya.mp4 here

+// will insert more later, cant think of any rn

+## Solutions

+A few of these limitations can be solved by adopting the following means:

+* Recording via a drone can completely eliminate the *viewing angle problem*, since a drone can be stabilised at exactly 90 degrees to the ground.
+Indoors, a camera at the center of the ceiling will work wonders.

+* The *checker* can work in densely populated areas as well if we use RCNN or any classification based algorithm.
+But that will further slow down the algorithm.